-The Before and After Reading activities will offer you plenty of activities based on the reader.
-When you have finished reading the book, choose a chapter and ask your students to work in pair of groups and find all the words related to the world of the theatre.
+The Before and After Reading activities offer you plenty of activities based on the reader.
+When you have finished reading the book, choose a chapter and ask your students to work in pair or groups and find all the words related to the world of the theatre.

 Download our sample pages from and audio clip here.
 Remember that you can always use a projector or an IWB to try the sample pages in class.

 Ask your students what modern adaptations they know (they may need some help here, you can suggest Baz Luhrmann's Romeo + Juliet or Amy Heckerling's Clueless).
 Do they think modern adaptations are important or do they prefer traditional versions?
 Then, read the extract from Act V, Scene 1.

 Think about the possibility of adapting this scene in a modern or unusual context.
 Compare it with traditional performances.